hashicorp/packer/website/source/docs/builders/hyperv-iso.html.md

 ## Configuration Reference

-There are many configuration options available for the HyperV builder.
+There are many configuration options available for the Hyper-V builder.
 They are organized below into two categories: required and optional.
 Within each category, the available options are alphabetized and described.